 Anitgenic surface markers.

-- The letter Rh are applied to these antigens because they were first identified by Landsteiner and Wiener in 1940 using antibodies against Rhesus monkey RBCs.
+- The letters Rh are applied to these antigens because they were first identified by Landsteiner and Wiener in 1940 using antibodies against Rhesus monkey RBCs.

 Try learning this topic with flashcards.
 Here’s how you can make your own.

 - Chemically, Rh antigens are part of long proteins that coil back and forth through the RBC plasma membrane, forming six extracellular loops.